Bjelland14/Option-2.-Frontend-with-Supabase/README.md

 ## AI Usage

-ChatGPT was used for explanations, brainstorming, debugging assistance, and code examples.
+ChatGPT was used for explanations, brainstorming, debugging assistance.

 See [AI_LOG.md](./AI_LOG.md) for more information.